Buckwalter PUD

 A DIVERSE, INCLUSIVE MASTER PLAN

-The keys to success for most planned unit developments (PUDs) include location, accessibility and interconnectivity, anchors, rooftops, environmental and economic sustainability, and technology.
-The vision and the master plan for the Buckwalter PUD and its commercial core, Berkeley Commons, have all of these and much, much more.
+The keys to success for most planned unit developments (PUD) include location, accessibility and interconnectivity, anchors, rooftops, environmental sustainability, and technology.
+The vision and the master plan for the Buckwalter PUD and the Buckwalter Commercial holdings have all of these and much, much more.

 A MASTER PLAN THAT SPARKLES